mdabros/XGBoostSharp/CONTRIBUTING.md

 There are several ways to contribute to XGBoostSharp.

  1. Add new issues with bug descriptions or feature suggestions.
- 2. Solve existing issues by forking SharpLearning and creating a pull request.
+ 2. Solve existing issues by forking XGBoostSharp and creating a pull request.

 The procedure when contributing should follow the steps below: